annaaksenov/m3-1023-code-solutions/sql-mutations/sql-mutations-quiz-notes.md

 - How do you get back the modified row without a separate `select` statement?
   Using update and specify the row that is modified will read back the updated data.
 - Why did you get an error when trying to delete certain films?
+  It was against foriegn key constraints meaning I do not have the permission to make such change.

 ## Notes